 According to a small , argan oil helps increase skin’s elasticity.
 Researchers believe it may help prevent or reduce stretch marks.
 A found both consuming argan oil and applying it topically made skin more elastic in postmenopausal women.

 2. Gotu kola

-In an older study from 1991 on 100 women who were pregnant, 50 women were given a topical cream containing gotu kola while the other 50 women were given a placebo cream.
+In an from 1991 on 100 women who were pregnant, 50 women were given a topical cream containing gotu kola while the other 50 women were given a placebo cream.
 Of the 80 women who completed the study, just 14 women of the gotu kola group developed stretch marks compared to the 22 women in the placebo group.

 3. Rosehip oil